mhoehle/hoehleatsu.github.io/_posts/2020-03-16-flatteningthecurve.md

 ## Abstract:

 We discuss why the message of flattening the COVID-19 curve is right, but why some of the visualizations used to show the effect are wrong: Reducing the basic reproduction number does not just stretch the outbreak, it also reduces the final size of the outbreak.
+A Shiny app exists to investigate different scenarios.

 <center>
 <img src="{{ site.baseurl }}/figure/source/2020-03-16-flatteningthecurve/FLATTENTHECURVE-1.png" width="550">